zen3d/DigitalGlobeCodingChallenge/README.md

 Dockerfile contains the settings and initialization for the docker container.
 It initializes the container to contain a resonable set of Python packages, including the essential cherrypy package.

+To build the Dockerfile, do:
+ docker build -t <my_docker_ID>/mywebapp:latest .

+To run the Dockerfile, do:
+ docker run -p 80:8080 -i -t <my_docker_ID>/mywebapp:latest

+Replace <my_dicker_ID> with your personal docker ID.